-Class 9: Miscellaneous dangerous substances and articles
+Class 9: Miscellaneous dangerous substances and articles, including environmentally hazardous substances

 The numerical order of the classes and divisions is not that of the degree of danger.

 - 2.0.1.2 Many of the substances assigned to Classes 1 to 9 are deemed, without additional labelling, as being environmentally hazardous. - 2.0.1.2.1 Wastes shall be transported under the requirements of the appropriate class considering their hazards and the criteria in these Regulations.